giosali/cues/docs/source/pages/cues/form.rst

    *The Form cue*

-The user will not be expected to answer these prompts by typing their responses.
+The user will then be able to answer these prompts by typing their responses.
 Once the user has finished, a ``dict`` containing another ``dict`` will be returned.
 The inner-``dict`` will consist of key-value pairs of your ``fields`` and the user's responses respectively.
 The result will resemble the following:
 ::

     {